 National Debt Relief is a national for-profit debt relief company founded in 2009 that specializes in offering debt settlement services to consumers.
 The company is a member of the American Fair Credit Council (AFCC), a trade association focused on consumer protection.
 Unlike the other debt relief companies we reviewed, National Debt Relief helps consumers settle their debt for less than the full amount owed.
 We ranked National Debt Relief Company as the best debt settlement company based on its decent reputation, relatively transparent pricing, and trade association membership.

-The company is a BBB accredited business with an A+ rating and four-star customer reviews.
+The company is a BBB accredited business with an A+ rating and just over four-star customer reviews.
 National Debt Relief won’t charge you any upfront fees, and there’s no signup cost.
 The average amount customers pay is 15% to 25% of the debt they’ve enrolled in the program, which is paid when the settlement is complete.
 You can expect the debt relief process to take about 24 to 48 months.
-Keep in mind, debt settlement will negatively affect your credit score, and you may have to pay taxes on any forgiven debt.

 What Is a Debt Relief Company?

-A debt relief company helps people deal with their outstanding debt.
-While debt relief often comes in the form of debt management or debt settlement, it can also include debt consolidation.
+Debt relief companies help people deal with their outstanding debts by negotiating or consolidating balances, working out payment plans, or even helping them file for bankruptcy in exchange for a fee.
 People find themselves in need of debt relief companies when they can’t pay their bills, credit cards, or other loans on time, are receiving calls or notices from debt collectors, and don’t know how to handle the situation on their own.

 When people hear the term debt relief, they often think of debt settlement, which is when a debt relief provider negotiates and settles your debt for less than the full amount owed.
 Debt settlement should generally only be considered after you’ve first evaluated other debt relief solutions.
 One option is to work with a nonprofit credit counselor, who may review your budget and develop debt relief strategies, such as a debt management plan or even a debt consolidation loan.